-This appendix summarizes key provisions of the standard that you as a worker should become familiar with.
+This appendix summarizes key provisions of the interim final standard for lead in construction that you as a worker should become familiar with.

-I. PERMISSIBLE EXPOSURE LIMIT (PEL)- PARAGRAPH (c)
+I. Permissible Exposure Limit (PEL) -- Paragraph (C)

-The standards sets a permissible exposure limit (PEL) of fifty micrograms of lead per cubic meter of air (50 μg/m3), averaged over an 8-hour work-day.
+The standard sets a permissible exposure limit (PEL) of 50 micrograms of lead per cubic meter of air (50 [mu] g/m^3), averaged over an 8-hour workday which is referred to as a time-weighted average (TWA).
 This is the highest level of lead in air to which you may be permissibly exposed over an 8-hour workday.
-Since it is an 8-hour average it permits short exposures above the PEL so long as for each 8-hour work day your average exposure does not exceed the PEL.

-This standard recognizes that your daily exposure to lead can extend beyond a typical 8-hour workday as the result of overtime or other alterations in your work schedule.
-To deal with this, the standard contains a formula which reduces your permissible exposure when you are exposed more than 8 hours.
-For example, if you are exposed to lead for 10 hours a day, the maximum permitted average exposure would be 40 $\mu$ g/m3.
+However, since this is an 8-hour average, short exposures above the PEL are permitted so long as for each 8-hour work day your average exposure does not exceed this level.
+This interim final standard, however, takes into account the fact that your daily exposure to lead can extend beyond a typical 8-hour workday as the result of overtime or other alterations in your work schedule.
+To deal with this situation, the standard contains a formula which reduces your permissible exposure when you are exposed more than 8 hours.
+For example, if you are exposed to lead for 10 hours a day, the maximum permitted average exposure would be 40 [mu] g/m^3 .

 II.
-EXPOSURE MONITORING-PARAGRAPH (d)
+Exposure Assessment--Paragraph (D)